 From speaking out against pollution and destruction, to planting trees and creating habitat for wildlife, nature lovers from all walks of life are coming together and rolling up their sleeves to save our big backyard.

-Nearly half a million people have signed ACF’s biggest ever petition, calling for laws that actually protect nature and an independent regulator to enforce them – a crucial next step for our federal government.
+Over half a million people have signed ACF’s biggest ever petition calling for laws that actually protect nature and an independent regulator to enforce them – a crucial next step for our federal government.
 Tens of thousands have called on decision-makers, made submissions, and spread the word.

 Join us!
 Together let’s pull together to save our big backyard.